 folding chairs, cleaning toilets, vacuuming the rug, contributing to

-pot-blesses, etc., but what does God want them doing?
-We’re called to be
+pot-blesses, etc., but what does God want us doing?
+We are all called to be

-servants, and so we should be doing these things, but at the same time we
+servants, and so we should do those things, but at the same time we

 (88d) Thy kingdom come